12Riana/Calc_Transport_EoL/README.md

 # Solar EoL Transportation Cost Estimator

 ## Background and Motivation
-- The Growing Waste Problem: Australia is one of the top users of solar panels in the world.
+- Australia is one of the top users of solar panels in the world.
 As the panels installed years ago start reaching the end of their 20 to 25-year lifespans, we are going to face a massive amount of solar waste.
-- The Shipping Problem: Most solar farms are located far away from big cities.
+- Most solar farms are located far away from big cities.
 Moving old solar panels from these distant locations to central recycling centers is very expensive.
 Because shipping costs so much, it is currently cheaper to just dump the panels in a landfill, which is bad for the environment.
-- Finding the Best Solution: We need to figure out the cheapest and smartest way to handle this waste.
+- We need to figure out the cheapest and smartest way to handle this waste.
 Is it better to pack up the panels and ship them to one large central factory (Conventional recycling) or is it better to bring a smaller recycling setup directly to the solar farm (Mobile recycling)?
-- Making Recycling Profitable: Old solar panels contain valuable materials like silicon, silver, and copper.
-This tool helps people figure out exactly how many panels need to be recycled in a single trip to cover the high shipping costs and actually make a profit.
+- Old solar panels contain valuable materials like silicon, silver, and copper.
+This project helps people figure out exactly how many panels need to be recycled in a single trip to cover the high shipping costs and actually make a profit.

 ## Project Goals
-- Create an Easy-to-Use Tool: Provide a clear and accessible estimator (calculator) that policymakers, recycling companies, and solar farm owners can easily use to estimate logistic costs and make financial decisions.
+- The primary objective of this project is to provide a clear and accessible estimator (calculator) that policymakers, recycling companies, and solar farm owners can easily use to estimate logistic costs and make financial decisions.
-- Estimate Shipping Costs: Calculate the total cost of moving end-of-life (EoL) solar panels from solar farms to the nearest recycling hub, and eventually transported to buyers for each recovered material.
+- This project provide a calculator to estimate the total cost of moving end-of-life (EoL) solar panels from solar farms to the nearest recycling hub, and eventually transported to suppliers for each recovered material.
-- Compare Recycling Methods: Show the difference in transportation costs between Conventional recycling (shipping panels to a recycling hub) and Mobile recycling (bringing the recycling equipment directly to the solar farm).
+- This project also shows the difference in transportation costs between Conventional recycling (shipping panels to a recycling hub) and Mobile recycling (bringing the recycling equipment directly to the solar farm).
-- Calculate the total value of the materials recovered from the panels.
+- Furthermore, this project also estimate the total value of the materials recovered from the panels.
 This helps determine exactly how many panels need to be recycled in a single trip to cover the shipping costs and start making a profit.

 ## Methodology
 ### Data Collections